 - Full and partial Cello Lesson Scholarship opportunities for racial and ethnic minority students PK-12 in collaboration with CfC Founder and Executive Director Psyche Dunkhase (ongoing)

-Cellists for Change aspires to ensure all young people have access to learning, creating, and performing experiences that reflect their culture and identity.
-If you have a child or know of a child who would be empowered by the mission and vision of Cellists for Change, please reach out to email@example.com.
+Cellists for Change aspires to ensure that youth of all races, ethnicities, identities, religions and cultures have access to learning, creating, and performing experiences.
+If you have a child or know of a child who would be empowered by the mission and vision of Cellists for Change, please reach out to firstname.lastname@example.org.

 Be the first to know what CfC is up to by following us on FaceBook (CellistsforChange) and Instagram (@cellistsforchange)!

-www.cellistsforchange.org (website under construction, expected to go live in April, 2021)
+www.cellistsforchange.org (website under construction, expected to go live Summer, 2021)